 Matahpi Peak dominates the southerly views of hikers enjoying the Preston Park area of Glacier National Park.
 Although Going-to-the-Sun Mountain overshadows views of Matahpi Peak for most park visitors, who simply drive to Logan Pass, this attractive pyramid sports a variety of enjoyable climbs and fantastic summit views.
-Total one-way distance is around 3 miles with an elevation gain of a little over 3,500 feet.

 When To ClimbThe peak is not intrinsically impossible to climb in the winter months.
 In fact, adequate snow coverage makes much of the approach over rotten rock easier.
 However, closure of Going-to-the-Sun Road adds 25 miles to any round trip climb.
 The obvious strategy would be to ski up Going-to-the-Sun Road.
+Extreme avalanche danger.

-GMS Climb Classification System
+GLacier Park Climb Classification System

 The rock in Glacier National Park is not particularly good and there have been a couple of grading systems developed.
 A description of each can be found in this fact sheet: